Reference 03 — Addressing¶

 /sensor/temp:subscribers[] — append-or-list view of subscribers

-/sensor/temp:settings.reliability — a nested control field
+/sensor/temp:settings.app.setpoint — a nested control field (owner-declared)

-/sensor/temp:settings.transport_tcp.send_buf_kb — module-namespaced field
+/sensor/temp:settings.transport_tcp.send_buf_kb — module-namespaced field (⚠️ grammar only, see below)

-/net/can0/wheel-encoder/left — a remote vertex, routed through a transport-vertex
+/net/can/can0/wheel-encoder/left — a remote vertex, routed through a transport-vertex

 /i2c-bus/0x68/accel — peripheral on I²C bus 0x68